 - Output-per-EC by farm Sector: The BEA Benchmark provides EC and Output by farm Sector.

 - EC-per-W&S Worker by farm Sector: The BEA Benchmark does not provide any employment estimates.
 Thus, to get ‘Benchmark’ W&S Employment by farm Sector, we distribute benchmark-year BEA REA “All Farm” W&S Employment based on benchmark-year BLS CEW W&S Employment by farm sector and then calculate ratios from these estimates.
-While CEW has more sector detail than REA, we use the REA total W&S Employment figure since the CEW data only cover roughly 90% of W&S employment for the farm sectors.
+While CEW has more sector detail than REA, we use the REA total W&S Employment figure since the CEW data do not provide 100% coverage of W&S employment for the farm sectors.
 We only use the CEW data for distribution of the REA W&S Employment value.
 We then combine these W&S Employment estimates with the BEA Benchmark EC data to calculate EC-per-W&S Worker ratios by farm Sector.

 - PI-per-Output by farm Sector: The BEA Benchmark does not directly give us PI by farm Sector, but rather gives us GOS by farm Sector.
 We use an agriculture-wide average ratio between PI and GOS (using PI from the 2007 BEA REA data, which has just one “All Farm” Sector) to estimate Benchmark PI by farm Sector.
 These ratios are then used to distribute the latest BEA REA “All Farm” PI data amongst the 14 farm Sectors.
 We then combine these PI estimates with the BEA Benchmark Output data to calculate PI-per-Output ratios by farm Sector.